 Barron said that he was 'very disappointed' about the decision.
 'I will continue to fight this decision as I still believe there are too many unanswered questions around fracking,' he tweeted.

-In August 2017 Barron has previously criticised Ineos' engagement with local communities over both the proposed Hartill and Woosetts shale gas sites in his constituency:
+Barron had previously criticised Ineos' engagement with local communities over both the proposed Hartill and Woosetts shale gas sites in his constituency in August 2017:

 - It is not acceptable for people to be in the dark about plans that will affect their lives.
 It was outrageous that the first time many people in Woodsetts knew about the plan was when court ordered injunction notices were posted around the village.
 I attended Woodsetts Parish Council meeting on Wednesday night and made it clear to the INEOS representative that this was not acceptable and they must engage in a much more proactive way.
 I am also in the process of arranging a meeting with their directors to make sure the message is clearly heard at the highest levels within the company.
 I fully understand that these plans will be causing a huge amount of worry for people in the two villages affected and I will be doing all I can to try and alleviate some of that worry.